Middle Fen Solar Farm & BESS

 Providing Clean, Green Energy for Fenland

-PACE is preparing to submit a planning application to Fenland District Council for a Solar Farm and Battery Energy Storage System (BESS) on land north of Whittlesey Road, March, Cambridgeshire, PE15 0AF.
+PACE has submitted a planning application to Fenland District Council for a Solar Farm and Battery Energy Storage System (BESS) on land north of Whittlesey Road, March, Cambridgeshire, PE15 0AF.
+The application has been validated by the Council, and has been given the following reference number: F/YR25/0413/F.

 The project would have a generating capacity of 49.8MW with 30MW of battery storage.
 The proposed development would create enough renewable energy to meet the annual electricity demands of approximately 24,000 homes.
 This represents an annual CO2 saving equivalent to taking around 13,000 cars off the road.